dictadata/pdf-data-parser/README.md

-# @dictadata/pdf-data-parser 1.2.5
+# @dictadata/pdf-data-parser 1.2.6

 Parse, search and stream PDF tabular data using Node.js with Mozilla's PDF.js library.

 This document explains how to use pdf-data-parser in your code or as a stand-alone program.

+> Only supports PDF files containing grid/table like layouts.
+Does not support reading PDF forms (XFA).

 ## Installation

 For use as command line utility.
-Requires Node.js 12+.
+Requires Node.js 18+.

 ```bash
 npm -g install @dictadata/pdf-data-parser